voschezang/coding-handbook/domain-driven-design.md

 1. The first FP example if brief and can easily be extended in case of future requirements.
 	- It should be noted that the type conversion is a bit fuzzy.
 This part is language-dependent.
-	- Alternatively the type `Money` could be a product type.

 ```python